Basic Concepts

 - Parse: Extract resource information from your Terraform plan

-- Map: Match planned changes to actual infrastructure resources
+- Map: Match planned changes to actual cloud resources

-- Analyze: Calculate blast radius and identify dependencies
+- Simulate: Calculate blast radius by discovering dependencies in real-time

 Throughout this process, Overmind maintains security by: